guonan627/swimschool/README.md

 - Frontend - complete
 - Backend - complete all the frontend required APIs and some admin panel required APIs
-- Admin panel - Not Started
+- Admin panel(react) - in the process(complete the router structure and some axios requests).

 ## What to do next for improvement if time allowed